Back to the Future (franchise): Back to the Future Part II (1989)

-Doc travels with Marty and Jennifer to the year 2015, where he has discovered Marty's family is in ruins.
-Shortly after rectifying the situation, Marty buys a sports almanac containing the outcomes of 50 years (1950–2000) worth of sporting events.
-However, Doc warns Marty against profiting from time travel and throws the almanac in a trash bin, where the 2015 Biff Tannen finds it.
+Doc travels with Marty and Jennifer to 2015, where he has discovered that Marty's family is in ruins.
+Shortly after rectifying the situation, Marty buys a sports almanac containing the outcomes of 50 years' worth of sporting events (1950–2000).
+However, Doc warns Marty against profiting from time travel and throws the almanac into a trash bin, where the elderly Biff Tannen finds it.
 A sleeping Jennifer is taken by police to her future home, prompting Marty and Doc to retrieve her before returning to 1985.
 While Marty and Doc are at the 2015 McFly home, 2015 Biff steals the DeLorean time machine and gives the book to his 1955 self just before he goes to the dance at the end of the first film.
-When Doc and Marty return to 1985, they find that Biff has used the sports almanac's knowledge for financial gain, which allowed him to turn Courthouse Square into a casino, take over Hill Valley, get away with the murder of George, and later marry Lorraine.
-Marty learns that Biff was given the book by his 2015 self on November 12, 1955, so he and Doc go back to that date in order to retrieve the almanac.
+When Doc and Marty return to 1985, they find that Biff has used the sports almanac for financial gain, allowing him to turn Courthouse Square into a casino, take over Hill Valley, get away with murdering George, and later marry Lorraine.
+Marty learns that Biff was given the book by his 2015 self on November 12, 1955, so he and Doc travel back to that date to retrieve the almanac.
 They accomplish this in a complex fashion, often crossing their own past selves' paths.
-When the duo are about to travel back to 1985, a lightning bolt strikes the DeLorean and activates the time circuits, sending Doc back to 1885 and leaving Marty stranded once again in 1955.
+When the duo is about to travel back to 1985, a lightning bolt strikes the DeLorean and activates the time circuits, sending Doc back to 1885 and leaving Marty stranded once again in 1955.

 Back to the Future Part III (1990)

-After learning that Doc Brown was trapped in 1885, Marty and the 1955 Doc find and fix the DeLorean.
-Marty learns that Doc gets shot in 1885 by Biff's great-grandfather, the outlaw Buford "Mad Dog" Tannen, and decides to travel back in time to save Doc (who has become a blacksmith).
-Arriving in the middle of a chase between the United States Cavalry and American Indians, Marty is forced to flee to a cave, tearing the DeLorean's fuel line and losing its gasoline in the process.
-Marty convinces Doc to come back with him and find a way to get back to his time before it is too late, but Doc is smitten after saving schoolteacher Clara Clayton.
-After running afoul of and defeating Buford Tannen, Marty and Doc use a speeding locomotive to push the DeLorean to 88 mph, returning Marty to 1985 without Doc.
-When the DeLorean appears in 1985, a modern train destroys it, with Marty barely escaping.
-Reuniting with Jennifer, Marty avoids a street race and the two visit the scene of the wreckage of the DeLorean.
-Suddenly, Doc, Clara and their children appear in a time-travelling steam locomotive.
+After learning that Doc Brown is trapped in 1885, Marty and the 1955 Doc find and fix the DeLorean.
+Marty learns that Doc will be shot in 1885 by Biff's great-grandfather, the outlaw Buford "Mad Dog" Tannen, and decides to travel back in time to save Doc (who has become a blacksmith).
+After arriving in the middle of a chase between the United States Cavalry and American Indians, Marty is forced to flee to a cave, tearing the DeLorean's fuel line and losing its gasoline in the process.
+Marty convinces Doc to return with him and find a way to get back to his time before it is too late, but Doc is smitten after saving schoolteacher Clara Clayton.
+After running afoul of and defeating Buford Tannen, Marty and Doc use a speeding locomotive (Sierra Railway 3) to push the DeLorean to 88 mph, returning Marty to 1985 without Doc.
+When the DeLorean appears in 1985, a modern train (an ALCO S-6) destroys it, with Marty barely escaping.
+After reuniting with Jennifer, Marty avoids a street race, and the two visit the wreckage of the DeLorean.
+Suddenly, Doc, Clara, and their children appear in a time-traveling steam locomotive.
 Doc reminds Marty and Jennifer that "[their] future is whatever [they] make it", so they must "make it a good one".
 The locomotive lifts off the tracks and departs from 1985, ending the trilogy.